nvmwill/nexmo-developer/_documentation/en/video/guides/create-token.md

 * **Subscriber** — Clients that connect with a subscriber token can connect to Vonage Video sessions and subscribe to other clients' streams.
 They cannot publish their own streams to a session.
 * **Publisher** — Clients that connect with a publisher token can connect to Vonage Video sessions, publish audio-video streams to the session, and subscribe to other clients' streams.
 * **Moderator** — In addition to publishing and subscribing to streams, moderators connected in a client using OpenTok.js can force other clients to disconnect from a session or to stop publishing audio-video streams.
-(Any client can be forced to disconnect or stop publishing, but only a moderator using Vonage Video.js can perform these moderation functions.)
+(Any client can be forced to disconnect or stop publishing, but only a moderator using Vonage Video OpenTok.js SDK can perform these moderation functions.)
 Additionally, moderators connected in any of the Vonage Video client SDKs can force one or more streams in the session to mute published audio.

 ## Expiration dates